anthonymakela/anthonymakela.github.io/_posts/2019-07-30-Predicting-Stock-Prices-Using-LSTM-Networks.md

 This notebook focuses on using a LSTM Neural Network to provide time series forecasting using Keras - specifically on Danske Bank's stock data.

 The best property to describe the motion of a stock market time series would be a random walk.
 As a stochastic process, a true random walk has no predictable patterns and so attempting to model it would be pointless.
-Fortunately there are on-going arguments by many sides to say that a stock market isn't a pure stochastic process, which allows us to theorize that the time series may well have some kind of hidden pattern.
-And it is these hidden patterns that LSTM networks are prime candidates to predict.
+Fortunately, there are on-going arguments by many sides to say that a stock market isn’t a purely stochastic process, which allows us to hypothesize that the time series may well have some kind of hidden pattern.
+And it is these hidden patterns that LSTM networks are excellent candidates to predict.

 ```python
 # Libraries